AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 **Prerequisite:** A database dump (see Step 3) should include database triggers.
 For dumping them, confirm you have the [TRIGGER privilege](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html#priv_trigger).

+>[!IMPORTANT]
+>
-**Important:** The integration environment database is strictly for development testing and can include data that you do not want to migrate into Staging and Production.
+>The integration environment database is strictly for development testing and can include data that you do not want to migrate into Staging and Production.

 For continuous integration deployments, Adobe **does not recommend** migrating data from Integration to Staging and Production.
 You could pass testing data or overwrite important data.
 Any vital configurations are passed using the [configuration file](../store/store-settings.md) and `setup:upgrade` command during build and deploy.